squaretone/adminus/README.md

   - Configure which sites the extension loads on.
 Right now it's hard-coded.
   - Auto-detect when to show page icon.
 Right now, it always shows.
 - Support dismissal of multiple ad platforms.
 Right now it supports only one.
+- Add comments back into manifest... but strip them out in build script